 Student housing in bigger cities in Italy can be somewhere between €300 to €600 per month.
 In most of the EU countries, the cost of living highly depends on where you choose to study.
 So, on average, the living cost will be roughly around €12,000 per year to cover accommodation, food, transport, entertainment and other expenses.

-As per the Italian university system, to start your study in Italy, students must be at least 17 years and completed 12 years of schooling.
+As per the Italian university system, to start your study in Italy, students must be at least 17 years and complete 12 years of schooling.
 You can enrol directly at the university’s official website.
 Once registered, you will receive an “identification number” that can be used to pay university tax and to register for any exam.

 Now, that you have selected your study program, check if it requires any admission test.
 Majorly, a national entry test is required for courses in Architecture, Medicine and Surgery, Dentistry, Veterinary Medicine, Health Care Professions and Educational Sciences.
 However, any higher education institution may require admission tests for other courses in addition to those listed.